 Also, when testing, embroider your design with the correct colors.
 Most machines will save your settings so you can just press “Start” when beginning production.

-Watch the video below to learn some of Ricoma COO Henry Ma’s efficiency tips!
+Watch this video to learn some of Ricoma CEO Henry Ma’s top 5 efficiency tips!

 #2: Have backup supplies ready